VILLASframework/documentation/doc/node/Installation.md

 We offer pre-build RPM packages for Fedora/Redhat based distributions.

-**Note:** These packages have only been tested with Fedora 29.
+**Note:** These packages have only been tested with **Fedora 29**.
 Other distributions or version might work as well but might have unresolvable dependencies.

-## With internet access by using VILLAS RPM repository {#node-installation-rpm-offline}

 Add VILLAS RPM repository to your system: